Font Size : Increase font size Increase font size Decrease font size

 the first plugin is to be my own “BlogTactics NoFollow” plugin.

 I had this made for me to allow me to easily add the “nofollow” tag to blogroll links as Google gave a couple of myblogs a PR0 and the only reason I could see for them having done so was the blogroll links.
-A week or so after I added the plugin to those blog the PR came back, so I guess it did the trick! :)
+A week or so after I added the plugin to those blog the PR came back, so I guess it did the trick! ?

 Here’s the link for the “No Follow” plugin: -

-WordPress Blogroll NoFollow Plugin
+WordPress NoFollow Blogroll Links Plugin

-and here’s a list of 20 odd other lugins that I use, it’s not a complete list, but these are the plugins that I use most often on all of my blogs, and all except one are free.
+and here’s a list of 20 odd other plugins that I use, it’s not a complete list, but these are the plugins that I use most often on all of my blogs, and all except one are free.

-They’re all pretty easy to get set up and configured, but assoon as I’ve caught up on my backlog of videos to make I’ll also do some showing how to use each of the plugins, just to make sure you’re getting the most out of them.
+They’re all pretty easy to get set up and configured, but as soon as I’ve caught up on my backlog of videos to make I’ll also do some showing how to use each of the plugins, just to make sure you’re getting the most out of them.

 So here’s the list: -

-1. All-In-One SEO Pack
+All-In-One SEO Pack

 All-In-One SEO Pack Plugin

-Out-of-the-box SEO for your Wordpress blog, By uberdose.
+Out-of-the-box SEO for your WordPress blog, By uberdose.

 This is a must have plugin as far as SEO (Search Engine Optimization) goes, as it takes care of most of what you need for your blog.

-2. Auto-hyperlink Url’s
+Auto-hyperlink Url’s

 Auto-hyperlink Urls Plugin

-3. Auto Social Poster [Not Free]
+Auto Social Poster [Not Free]

 Auto Social Poster Plugin